-Wellness Exams for Pets in Homewood to Keep Them Healthy for Years to Come
+Wellness Exams for Pets in Homewood, AL to Keep Them Healthy for Years to Come

-Routine veterinary care in the form of annual, and sometimes biannual, pet wellness exams help your loved one live healthier and longer.
-A lot can happen in a year and though we wish our pets had longer lifespans, a year in dog and cat years amounts to a greater amount of time than in human years.
+Routine veterinary care in the form of annual, and sometimes biannual, pet wellness exams help your loved one live healthier and longer in Homewood, AL. A lot can happen in a year and though we wish our pets had longer lifespans, a year in dog and cat years amounts to a greater amount of time than in human years.
 Whether you have a puppy, a kitten, an adolescent cat, or a senior dog, pets of all ages need comprehensive health checks for preventive prescriptions, testing, and services.
 If you're unsure of what life stage your pet is in, ask us!
 Here at Nall Daniels Animal Hospital in Homewood, we're happy to advise you on the level of care your four-legged friend needs.

 Your Adult Dog & Cat: Keep Them the Healthiest Years

 For the most part, after one year of age, pets have sufficiently grown into themselves enough to be considered adults.
 But even if your pet doesn't act very "adult-like," they are generally at their healthiest at this time until they become senior aged.
 However, although your pet is at their healthiest, they still require veterinary care.
 You'll want to keep them happy and healthy through annual physical wellness exams and preventive veterinary care.
 After a younger pet has completed several rounds of booster shots, we still have to update vaccinations every one to three years.
 Furthermore, if your pet frequently travels or are outdoors often, they may require lifestyle specific vaccinations to fully protect them.
 Routine health checks and diagnostic testing alert us to health concerns often before they become larger and harder to treat illnesses.
 Remember, the value of your pet's health cannot be compared to the cost of preventive care and more extensive treatments are costlier when this care is neglected.